This chapter describes Oracle Virtual Directory routing and includes the following topics:

 The routing filter indicates that if the client search filter contains an sn attribute and either a uid or cn term, than a match is made.
 In this example, without regard to other conditions, the adapter would be selected if the given routing filter were assigned to the Filters to Include setting and would be deselected if assigned to Filters to Exclude setting because the client filter includes an sn term and a cn term which fulfills the logic of the filter.

 DN Matching is most often used when you want to have adapters sharing the same adapter root and you need a way to arbitrate which entries belong to which adapter.
-DN Matching allows you to exploit the differences in naming that might occur between two proxied sources.
-For example, in a large scale deployment you may wish to divide the entries based on the alphabet.
-DN Matching allows you to select alphabetic ranges and then allows Oracle Virtual Directory to select adapters based on range match.
+DN Matching enables you to exploit the differences in naming that might occur between two proxied sources.
+For example, in a large scale deployment you may want to divide the entries based on the alphabet.
+DN Matching enables you to select alphabetic ranges and then allows Oracle Virtual Directory to select adapters based on range match.
 Thus, if you divided names into three ranges, users with IDs beginning A through J could be one directory, K through R might be another directory, and S through Z might be the final directory portion.

 Another useful scenario for DN Matching is federating Microsoft Active Directory users with users in an external directory such as Open LDAP or some other directory.
 If the users in Open LDAP have relative distinguished names (RDNs) that are based on the uid attribute and Active Directory has user entries based on the cn attribute, then you can establish a regular expression that selects adapters based on the RDN type.